kr4us3r/guess-cli/README.md

 Triumph!
 Thou hast divined my secret in but 6 ventures!
 Thy wit hath conquered in 12.52 fleeting seconds of mortal time.

 A new laurel crowns thy brow!
-Thou hast surpassed all former feats at Easy difficulty with mere 6 guesses!
+Thou hast surpassed all former feats at Easy difficulty with mere 6 guesses.

 Shall we tread this stage once more?
 Wilt thou hazard fortune again?
 [Y/n]:
 ```